lunixbochs/ActualVim/README.md

 Usage
 ----

 This plugin relies on Vim itself, and operating system features not found in Windows.
 Thats means it's likely to only work in Linux and OS X for the near future.
-It's only been tested with an unmodified copy of Vim 7.4 thus far.
+It's only been tested with an unmodified copy of Vim 7.4 on OS X 10.8 thus far.

 Just clone this to `Sublime Text 3/Packages/actualvim/`